jesshill/Onish_lab/protocols/qRT-PCR/qRT-PCR_Protocol_TaqManAssays.md

 - Use your RT reaction immediately for PCR amplification or store it at –20°C.
    - Note: As a recommended starting point for PCR, reverse transcription reaction (cDNA) should compose 10% of the total reaction volume

---
+---

-**PCR Amplification and Detection: TaqMan® Gene Expression Assays—single–tube assays, Pub.
-No. 4401212 Rev. D**
+### PCR Amplification and Detection: TaqMan® Gene Expression Assays—single–tube assays, Pub.
+No. 4401212 Rev. D

 1. Before you begin (60X assays ONLY): Dilute 60X assays to 20X working stocks with TE, pH 8.0, then divide the solutions into smaller aliquots to minimize freeze-thaw cycles.
 The size of the aliquots depends upon the number of PCR reactions you typically run.
 An example dilution is shown in the following table.
-   1. Gently vortex the tube of 60X assay, then centrifuge briefly to spin down the contents and eliminate air bubbles.
+- Gently vortex the tube of 60X assay, then centrifuge briefly to spin down the contents and eliminate air bubbles.
-   1. In a 1.5-mL microcentrifuge tube, dilute sufficient amounts of 60X assay for the required number of reactions.
+- In a 1.5-mL microcentrifuge tube, dilute sufficient amounts of 60X assay for the required number of reactions.
-   1. Some Gene Expression Assays come pre-diluted (in the 20X format)!
+- Some Gene Expression Assays come pre-diluted (in the 20X format)!
-      1. Can aliquot the 20X assays, and store at -20C until use.
+   - Can aliquot the 20X assays, and store at -20C until use.

 |Component|Volume|
 | :- | :- |